B

 Trump v.
 Barbara

-Birthright Citizenship · Argued April 1, 2026 · Decision expected by late June 2026
+Birthright Citizenship · Argued April 1, 2026 · Decided June 30, 2026

 What's at stake

-Trump's executive order seeks to strip automatic citizenship from U.S.-born children of certain non-citizen parents — unilaterally reinterpreting the 14th Amendment's citizenship clause by executive fiat.
+Trump's executive order sought to strip automatic citizenship from U.S.-born children of certain non-citizen parents — unilaterally reinterpreting the 14th Amendment's citizenship clause by executive fiat.
 The 14th Amendment was ratified in 1868 specifically to overturn Dred Scott v.
 Sandford and establish that Black people born in the United States are citizens by birth.
 Any executive branch attempt to narrow that clause — regardless of the stated target — attacks the constitutional architecture that created Black American citizenship in the first place.

 Impact on Black America